Gila Collective Participates in Santa Fe Art Institute 2016 – 2017 Water Rights Residency

 Allyson Siwik is an environmental advocate based in Silver City, NM.
 Serving as the director of the Gila Resources Information Project and Gila Conservation Coalition, she works to protect groundwater from pollution caused by copper mining in Grant County and advocates for conservation of the Gila River, New Mexico’s last free-flowing river.
 A co-founder of the annual Gila River Festival, Siwik has collaborated with artists, writers, scientists, policy experts and activists to create events and experiences that provide opportunities for understanding and appreciating the importance of protecting our water resources and natural environment.
 Siwik has 25 years of experience in environmental protection, including 12 years with the US Environmental Protection Agency.
 She has worked extensively with communities locally, regionally and along the U.S.-Mexico border to identify and resolve environmental problems.

-The Gila Collective intends to present its Water Rights Residency project at the 13th Annual Gila River Festival scheduled for September 21 – 24, 2017.
+The Gila Collective presented its Water Rights Residency project, RIVER VOICE TIME, at the 13th Annual Gila River Festival in September 21 – 24, 2017.